davidgraeff/firestore-db-and-auth-rs/readme.md

 What can be done to make this crate more awesome:

-* The communication efficieny can be improved by using gRPC/Protobuf instead of HTTP/Json, which also allows for data streaming.
+* Data streaming via gRPC/Protobuf
-* More DTOs (Data transfer objects) and convenience methods should be exposed for the Firebase Auth API.
+* Expose more DTOs (Data transfer objects) and convenience methods.
-  Especially the write/update part has many usecases.
 * Nice to have: Transactions, batch_get support for Firestore

 This library does not have the ambition to mirror the http/gRPC API 1:1.